COVID-19: The biopharmaceutical industry is leading the way in developing vaccines, treatments & diagnostics

 IFPMA has joined the global public-private partnership, ACT Accelerator, as founding partner, and it is bringing to this partnership its knowledge and expertise in the discovery and development of medicines and vaccines, as well as its experience in building manufacturing capacity and distribution networks.
 IFPMA has published the Vaccines policy principles that will guide its work going forwards with the ACT Accelerator Vaccines Partnership (CoVax).

-As of 14 April 2020, the WHO’s landscape analysis of potential treatments for COVID-19 contains 133 therapeutics.
+As of 17 June 2020, the WHO’s landscape analysis of potential treatments for COVID-19 contains 133 therapeutics.
 Further, the WHO Solidarity Trial has brought together over 100 countries working together to find effective therapeutics for COVID-19 as fast as possible.
 IFPMA members have also been reviewing their drug portfolios, which involves scientists searching for potentially useful assets that could help with the development of new or repurposed treatments to fight against the novel coronavirus.
-On March 28, the US FDA approved Emergency Use Authorization (EUA) for chloroquine/hydroxychloroquine to facilitate the availability of these potential treatments during the COVID-19 pandemic.
+While the US FDA approved Emergency Use Authorization (EUA) for chloroquine/hydroxychloroquine on March 28 to facilitate the availability of these potential treatments during the COVID-19 pandemic, on 15 June, the US FDA revoked EUA for treating COVID-19 with chloroquine/hydroxychloroquine due to growing concerns regarding its effectivity and potential side effects.

 |Amgen||Amgen and Adaptive Biotechnologies (Seattle, USA) are partnering to combine expertise to discover and develop fully human neutralizing antibodies targeting SARS-CoV-2 to potentially prevent or treat COVID-19.|